 Besides Safari, Google Chrome is probably the most widely used browser for Mac users.
 And sometimes, when the Chrome keeps crashing, freezes or won't start, you are recommended to fix the problem by uninstalling and reinstalling the browser.

 Deleting the browser itself is usually not enough to fix the Chrome problems.
-You need to completely uninstall the Chrome, which means to delete not only the browser but also its supporting files (bookmark, browsing history, etc.) If you are not sure about how to uninstall Google Chrome or somehow can't uninstall the Chrome.
-Follow the instruction to delete Google Chrome from your Mac.
+You need to completely uninstall Chrome on your Mac, which means to delete not only the browser but also its supporting files (bookmark, browsing history, etc.) If you are not sure about how to uninstall Google Chrome or somehow can't uninstall the Chrome.
+Follow the instructions to delete Google Chrome from your Mac.

 Some users can't uninstall the Chrome and come across this error message "Please close all Google Chrome windows and try again".
 It could be that the Chrome is still running in the background.
 Therefore, you should quit the browser before uninstalling it.

 - In the Dock, right-click the Chrome icon.

 If the Chrome is crashed or frozen, you can force quit it in Activity Monitor:

 - Open Applications > Utilities > Activity Monitor.